Virtuant/hadoop-admin-2019/docs/getting-started-with-apache-pig.md

 tail whitehouse_visits.txt
 ```

-> Note  this publicly available data contains records of visitors to the White House in Washington, D.C.
+> Note  this publicly available data contains records of visitors to the White House in Washington, D.C. - you also can get a zip file of it [here](https://github.com/HortonworksUniversity/DevPH_Labs/blob/master/labs/Lab5.1/whitehouse_visits.zip).